| The following

 Van Alstine discovers ways in which sculpture can use characteristics

+usually found only in painting and drawing.
 The 14 works in this recent exhibition continued the artist's

 exploration of balance and placement, which he began in the mid-1970s.